scrapinghub/web-poet/docs/intro/from-ground-up.rst

   in case of ``extract_book_bamazon`` output of a headless browser (Splash in particular) is expected.

-Ideally, we would like to have a way to
+Ideally, we would like to

 1. Write extraction code which defines the inputs it needs (such as "body of HTTP response", "Chrome DOM tree snapshot", "crawl state").
 The extraction code shouldn't fetch these inputs itself, it should receive them, for better testability and reusability.
-2. Create the inputs in different ways.
+2. Be able to create the inputs in different ways.
 For example, for tests it can be static data, in Scrapy necessary HTTP requests can be made through Scrapy, and in simple scripts data can be fetched using ``requests`` library.